Bøvågen

-Bøvågen is a small village in Alver municipality, Vestland county, Norway.
-It's located on the northern part of the island of Radøy.
-From 1924 until 1964, it was the administrative centre of the former municipality of Hordabø.
+Bøvågen is a small village in Alver Municipality in Vestland county, Norway.
+It is located on the northern part of the island of Radøy, about 10 km northwest of the village of Manger.
 Hordabø Church is located in the village.

-The village sits about 10 km northwest of the village of Manger.
+History

+From 1924 until 1964, it was the administrative centre of the old Hordabø Municipality.

 Bøvågen has had various industry over the years.
 Originally it was a fishing village, but more recently it has been home to a plant belonging to the industrial company Sverre Munck Elektro-Mekanisk Industri.